fogfish/gurl/README.md

   ƒ.Recv(&data),
 )

-// Note: neither `lazy` or `data` hold a results of HTTP I/O.
+// Note: neither `lazy` or `data` hold the result of HTTP I/O.
-//       the code above just built composable "promise".
+//       the code above just builds a composable "promise".
 //       it is required to evaluate a side-effect of "HTTP computation".
 //       the lazy pipeline is evaluated when HTTP I/O pool is applied over if lazy(http.DefaultIO()).Fail != nil {